Employment policy

 Objectives

 According to Article 3 TEU, the Union has the duty to aim at full employment and social progress.
-The horizontal clause in Article 9 TFEU lays down that the objective of a high level of employment must be taken into consideration in the definition and implementation of EU policies and activities.
-Member States and the Union are also tasked with working towards the development of a coordinated strategy, particularly with regard to the promotion of a skilled, trained and adaptable workforce, and labour markets responsive to economic change, as described in Article 145 TFEU.
+The horizontal clause in Article 9 TFEU lays down that the aim of high employment levels must be accounted for in the definition and implementation of EU policies and activities.
+Member States and the Union must work towards the development of a coordinated strategy for employment, particularly with regard to the promotion of a skilled, trained and adaptable workforce, and labour markets responsive to economic change, as described in Article 145 TFEU.

 Achievements